Student-Athlete Code of ConductPDF Version

 See the Student-Athlete Alcohol and Drug Education and Drug Testing Program policy for more specific and complete guidelines.

 The Athletics Department is committed to providing a safe and healthy environment for all of its student-athletes.
 Sexual harassment is unethical and unlawful and may result in department, University and legal sanctions.
 Sexual harassment includes unwelcome sexual advances, sex-based conduct that is intimidating, hostile or offensive, requests for sexual favors, and/or other verbal or physical conduct of a sexual nature that is prohibited by the University.
-Complaints of sexual harassment by a student-athlete will be promptly addressed and should be reported to the Office for Student Conduct and Academic Integrity.
+Complaints of sexual harassment by a student-athlete will be promptly addressed and should be reported to the Office for Community Standards.
 Consequences for harassment may include:

 - Verbal and written warning and participation in educational sessions